groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/net/groupdocs.assembly/knowntypeset/add/_index.md

 ---
 title: Add
 second_title: GroupDocs.Assembly for .NET API Reference
 description: Adds the specified Type object to the set.
-Throws ArgumentException in the following cases
 type: docs
 weight: 20
 url: /net/groupdocs.assembly/knowntypeset/add/
 ---
 ## KnownTypeSet.Add method

 Adds the specified Type object to the set.

 Throws ArgumentException in the following cases:

 - *type* is null.